 turned a blind eye to our misery.

 Without this impromptu monologue, Wolf would be an even flatter character whose motivations would seem limited to eroticized bloodlust rather than a traumatic childhood rife with horrific circumstances.
-Atrocities are frequently cherrypicked to elevate Kojima’s one-dimensional characters.
+Atrocities are frequently cherrypicked to elevate two-dimensional characters.
 Wars and genocides and atrocities in general are treated as flavor text and dots to connect in Metal Gear’s vast web of references.

 The dialogue between Wolf and Snake doesn’t flow naturally because one may get the feeling that the characters are speaking for the benefit of someone other than themselves.
 It’s as if many characters in these kinds of games are led by almost unfathomable impetuses behind the scenes, taking cues from ghosts telling them it’s time to turn the script in an easy direction.